Charterhouse School: History

-The 2011 Independent Schools Inspectorate Report noted that 'The quality of pupils' achievements is excellent.
-Pupils are extremely well educated.
-They attain extremely high standards in external examinations and make exceptional progress in their learning because of their positive attitudes to study, dedicated and often inspiring teaching, and an academically challenging curriculum that is adapted to suit all needs.
-The curriculum is enriched by an outstanding range of activities'.

-The 2017 ISI Educational Quality Inspection Report noted that ‘Pupils' academic and other achievements are high and often exceptional.
+The 2017 ISI Educational Quality Inspection Report noted that "Pupils' academic and other achievements are high and often exceptional.
 Pupils' successes in external competitions, in academic distinctions and in sport, music and the creative and aesthetic arts are exceptional.
 Pupils' social development is outstanding.
 Pupils are polite, courteous and respectful of one another and of the adults who care for them.
 Relationships between pupils and staff are excellent.
-Pupils mature into independent and self-motivated pupils over the course of their time at school and are extremely well prepared, not only for the next stage of their lives, but also to contribute to society at large.’
+Pupils mature into independent and self-motivated pupils over the course of their time at school and are extremely well prepared, not only for the next stage of their lives, but also to contribute to society at large."

 Charterhouse originally accepted boys only.
 The school began accepting girls in sixth form in 1971.
 In 2017 the school announced that it was moving to full co-education from the age of 13, and welcomed the first girls into Year 9 in September 2021.
 Since September 2023 there have been girls in every year group.

 Houses

 There are four old boarding houses and eleven new houses in the White Book (a directory of names) order.
-In Charterhouse vocabulary an old house is one which was founded before the school’s move to Godalming in 1872, as opposed to the new houses which were created later and are situated away from the main school.
+In Charterhouse vocabulary an old house is one which was founded before the school's move to Godalming in 1872, as opposed to the new houses which were created later and are situated away from the main school.
 They are all distinguished by the colour of the pupils' ties, umbrellas and football team's stripes.